Budgeting is important whether you are planning to save for your own home or just want a better overview of your finances.

-With this template, you can categorize your spending into variable or fixed expenses.
+This template can categorize your spending into variable or fixed expenses.

 Family Budget Planner (A Mom’s Take)

-The biggest benefit of this colorful budget template is that it allows you to also track long-term expenses that do not fit into your regular budget.
+The biggest benefit of this colorful budget template is that it allows you also to track long-term expenses that do not fit into your regular budget.

 This means you can factor in any budget before they happen.